dmotts/ai-insights/README.md

 ## Let's Connect 🤝

-If you liked this project and would like see more features or show your support, then feel free to reach out the developer(s) and give this project a ⭐!
+If you liked this project and would like see more features or show your support.
+Feel free to reach out the developer(s) and give this project a ⭐!